Mandela Washington Fellowship for Young African Leaders

 • A Summit with President Obama in Washington, DC: At the conclusion of the academic and leadership institute, all Fellows will participate in a Presidential Summit.
 The Summit will take place in early August 2015.

-• An optional 6-8-week U.S. Internship: As part of the Fellowship application, individuals may apply to participate in a professional development internship at a U.S.company, civil society organization, or public sector agency in the United States.
-Approximately 100 Fellows will be selected for the U.S.-based internships, which will take place from mid-August to early October 2015.
+• An optional 6-week U.S. Professional Development Experience: As part of the Fellowship application, individuals may apply to participate in a Professional Development Experience (PDE) at a U.S.company, civil society organization, or public sector agency in the United States.
+Approximately 100 Fellows will be selected for the U.S.-based PDEs, which will take place from mid-August to late September 2015.

 • Activities in Africa: Fellows will have the opportunity for continued professional development after they return to Africa, including networking opportunities, internships with institutions in the public, private and non-profit sectors, one-on-one mentoring with industry leaders, travel grants, access to seed funding, and community service activities.
 If you are a Mandela Washington Fellow and would like more information about professional development opportunities in Africa, please email WFAlumni@irex.org.